 The embedded market, especially for safety critical applications, is quite sensitive to including code that is not needed by an application.
 Furthermore, different application domains have differing needs on API.
 Flexibility is needed to ensure that these diverse domains and requirements are met.
 Still, it is important to ensure that when a given function is needed, it is included as defined herein.
 It is also important that an open virtual machine deployment has a well-defined API set.
+This has required moving a few classes into a new package, so that the resulting modules will be consistent with the rules imposed by the Jigsaw project for modules in Java.
 The above modules and deployment rules provide both this flexibility and standardization.